undergrad-partner-school

 In addition to its academic programs, the college also offers a vibrant campus life with numerous student organizations, recreational activities, and sports teams.
 Students can participate in clubs related to their interests, join intramural sports, or take part in community service programs.
 The college also places a strong emphasis on sustainability and environmental stewardship, with several initiatives aimed at reducing its carbon footprint and inspiring students to become responsible global citizens.
 Overall, the State University of New York College of Technology at Alfred provides an engaging and supportive learning environment, preparing students for successful careers and lifelong learning.

 State University of New York College of Technology at Alfred is a public four-year college located in Alfred, NY and set in a rural environment.
-Its campus spans 1,084 acres.
-This school follows a semester-based calendar.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 81%.
-The freshman retention rate at State University of New York College of Technology at Alfred is 73% and the six-year graduation rate is 42%.
+The freshman retention rate at State University of New York College of Technology at Alfred is 76% and the six-year graduation rate is 44%.

-Here are some recent data on important things to consider about State University of New York College of Technology at Alfred.
+Explore this school's profile to find out all the important things about State University of New York College of Technology at Alfred.

 Quick Facts